FOGO

 It’s a shortcut for those who can’t currently compost or aren’t sure about how to compost at home.

-A FOGO collection will help you to dispose of organic waste you perhaps wouldn’t normally compost at home, like meat, dairy, citrus, eggshells, banana skins plus pet fur and pet waste; and weeds, diseased plants and bigger twigs and branches if you don’t have access to a mulching machine.
+A FOGO collection helps you to dispose of organic waste you perhaps wouldn’t normally compost at home, like meat, dairy, citrus, eggshells, banana skins plus pet fur and pet waste; and weeds, diseased plants and bigger twigs and branches if you don’t have access to a mulching machine.

 If you have normally taken green waste to the Waste Transfer Station, you’ll no longer need to make those trips, saving you money and time.
 If you have a lot of garden waste, you can spread it across multiple collections.

-FOGO reduces the amount of waste going to landfill and will help save all ratepayers increased costs associated with landfill due to the waste levy that will be introduced in Tasmania in the near future.
+FOGO reduces the amount of waste going to landfill and helps save all ratepayers increased costs associated with landfill due to the waste levy that has been introduced in Tasmania.

 Household food waste is the largest source of food waste in Australia and a major focus for governments.